Speaker Information

 Concurrent Seminar #4: 11:30AM - 12:30PM

-Panel: Integrating Tinnitus Care Into Your Practice
+Integrating Tinnitus Care Into Your Practice

-Moderated by John Hoglund, ACA, BC-HIS
+Presented by John Hoglund, ACA, BC-HIS

 John Hoglund, ACA, BC-HIS has been taking care of the needs of the hearing impaired throughout Florida since 1985 and served on the Florida Hearing Society (FHS) Board for 14 years.
 He and his wife Patricia owned Hearing Centers throughout Southwest Florida including Southwest Florida Tinnitus and Hearing Center which opened in 2010 to specifically address the needs of Tinnitus sufferers in their community.
 John worked with Dr. Richard Tyler and the other members of the task force to develop the curriculum and examination now used in the IHS Tinnitus Care Provider Certificate Program.
 John, Patricia, and 6 other Audiologists and Hearing Instrument Specialists they employed attended the very first Tinnitus Care Provider Certificate Program class in Orlando, Florida in 2016, which expanded the services to Tinnitus Patients through each of their four clinics.
 John has written multiple articles for about Tinnitus care for The Hearing Professional and many other health publications.
 In 2024, John became an instructor for the Tinnitus Care Provider Certificate Program.